 Last year, I was stuck at the Greenville airport for eight hours.
 My flight was delayed and delayed some more… and then canceled.

 Since the airport didn’t have any Priority Pass partners at the time, my only option was to hang out in the airport and wait.
-Luckily I’d paid for the flights with my Chase Sapphire Reserve® (Review) card, which comes with trip delay reimbursement.
+Luckily I’d paid for the flights with my Chase Sapphire Reserve® card, which comes with trip delay reimbursement.

 So, instead of trying to save money by subsisting on Cheez-Its and nut mixes from Hudson News, my partner and I had a nice meal at the Wolfgang Puck restaurant knowing Chase would cover the cost.

-While many travel rewards cards come with some form of travel insurance, the type and level of coverage varies greatly.
+While many travel rewards cards come with some form of travel insurance, the type and level of coverage vary greatly.
 If you’ve been wondering: “Does my credit card give me travel insurance?” — then keep reading.
 We’ll reveal everything you need to know about credit card travel insurance, plus your three best options for staying covered.

 Travel insurance is an umbrella term for several different types of coverage.
 Whereas some cards offer across-the-board protections, others only cover a limited set of scenarios.